Loading...

 Portion Control

-Limit the amount of chocolate-covered raisins you consume at one time.
-Smaller portions can help in minimizing glucose spikes.
+Limit the quantity of chocolate-covered raisins you consume in one sitting.
+Smaller portions can reduce the overall impact on your blood glucose levels.

 Pair with Protein